Bar-headed goose: Ecology

-The bar-headed goose migrates over the Himalayas to spend the winter in parts of South Asia (from Assam to as far south as Tamil Nadu.
+The bar-headed goose migrates over the Himalayas to spend the winter in parts of South Asia, from Assam to as far south as Tamil Nadu.
 The modern winter habitat of the species is cultivated fields, where it feeds on barley, rice and wheat, and may damage crops.
 Birds from Kyrgyzstan have been seen to stopover in western Tibet and southern Tajikistan for 20 to 30 days before migrating farther south.
 Some birds may show high wintering site fidelity.

-They nest mainly on the Tibetan Plateau.
+They nest mainly on the Tibetan Plateau north to Mongolia.
 Intraspecific brood parasitism is noticed with lower rank females attempting to lay their eggs in the nests of higher ranking females.

-The bar-headed goose is often kept in captivity, as it is considered beautiful and breeds readily.
-Records in Great Britain are frequent, and almost certainly relate to escapes.
-However, the species has bred on several occasions in recent years, and around five pairs were recorded in 2002, the most recent available report of the Rare Birds Breeding Panel.
-It is possible that, owing to a combination of frequent migration, accidental escapes and deliberate introduction, the species is becoming gradually more established in Great Britain.
-The bird is sociable and causes no problems for other birds.
-The feral population is believed to be declining in Great Britain due to overhunting.